ebonnal/streamable/README.md

 It has an optional `concurrency: int` parameter to execute the function concurrently (threads) while preserving the order.

+There is also an async counterpart operation called `.amap` to run coroutines concurrently (`asyncio`).

 ## `.foreach`
 Applies a function on elements like `.map` but yields the elements instead of the results.